postsharp/PostSharp.Engineering/doc/open-version-line.md

 of the same product.
 Branch names and TeamCity identifiers derive from `Family.Version`, so a copy with the version changed needs no further editing.

+That holds only while the shape of the family's TeamCity tree stays the same.
+It changed for PostSharp 2027.0.
+The 2024.0 and 2026.0 lines are flat: the project of the line is also the project of the PostSharp repository, so the build configurations hang directly under `PostSharpGitHub_PostSharp20260`.
+The 2027.0 line contains one project per repository instead, as the Metalama lines do, so the same configurations are under `PostSharpGitHub_PostSharp20270_PostSharp`.
+A copy of `PostSharpDependencies.V2026_0` produced identifiers one segment short of the projects that exist, and nothing reports that until a build references a configuration that is not there.
+Read the project tree on TeamCity and make the identifiers match it.

+The VCS roots of the PostSharp lines are a second exception.
+They are stored in the `PostSharpGitHub` project and named after the repository and the version -- the names the earlier lines created -- rather than in the project of the line, which is where the per-repository layout would otherwise put them.
+The 2027.0 definitions therefore pass `vcsRootProjectId` and `vcsRootId` explicitly instead of taking the defaults.

 Set `UpstreamProductFamily` to the family the new one merges from.
 PostSharp families never declare one, because PostSharp has no upstream merge chain.